-Georg and his family left Russia in April 1919 aboard the British ship HMS Marlborough.
+Georg and his family left Russia in April 1919 aboard a British ship.
+In exile the

-In exile the family separated, Georg, his mother, widowed sister Princess Maria Galitzine
+family separated, Georg, his mother, widowed sister Princess Maria Galitzine and

-Natalia Galitzine settled in England with her husband Prince Vladimir Galitzine and
+Katharine Galitzine settled in England with her husband Prince Vladimir Galitzine

-their children.
-His uncle and aunt, Duke Carl Michael and Princess Helene of Saxe-
+and their children.
+His uncle and aunt, Duke Carl Michael and Princess Helene of